Disciplinary Procedure Solicitors for Employers

 Disciplinary procedure FAQs

 If you encounter a situation where you believe there are grounds for disciplining an employee, it’s your responsibility to act fairly.
-In order to do so, it’s important to have a set of reasonable rules in place (a disciplinary procedure) which clearly set out to both you and your employees how disciplinary issues will be handled.
+To do so, it’s important to have a set of reasonable rules in place (a disciplinary procedure) which clearly set out to both you and your employees how disciplinary issues will be handled.

-Disciplinary procedures are not simply about penalising employees but encouraging them to address their performance issues in order to become the best they can be at their job.
+Disciplinary procedures are not simply about penalising employees but encouraging them to address their performance issues to become the best they can be at their jobs.

-It’s advisable to get a disciplinary procedure drawn up by an experienced employment lawyer.
+It’s advisable to get a disciplinary procedure drawn up by an experienced employment lawyer to ensure it suits your business and is compliant with the Acas Code.

 Once you have the procedure in writing, make sure it’s accessible to all employees, via a staff intranet or your staff handbook or manual.

-Any action has to be reasonable and consistent in the circumstances, i.e. your size and resource, the employee’s existing record, or if any training could help.
+Any action must be reasonable and consistent in the circumstances, i.e. your size and resource, the employee’s existing record, or if any training could help.

-If you’re in doubt, seek advice from an experienced employment solicitor who can help you go through each step and eventuality.
+If you’re in doubt, seek disciplinary procedure legal advice from an experienced employment solicitor who can help you go through each step and eventuality.

 Get in touch with our disciplinary procedure solicitors